-However, for those on these specific medications, a short-term reduction in blood sugar can cause a lot of problems.
-Your blood sugar is considered low when it drops below 70 mg/dL.
-Immediate treatment for low blood sugar levels is important to prevent more serious symptoms from developing.
+However, if you take insulin medication, a short-term reduction in blood glucose can cause problems.
+In this situation, immediate treatment for low blood sugar levels is very important to prevent more serious symptoms from developing.

 Symptoms of low blood sugar can occur suddenly.
 They include: